-The Traffic Wizard system will consist main components; these components include a smartphone application and a server infrastructure.
-The smartpore will be utilized by the end-user.
-The server infrastructure will handle the processing and aggregation of traffic congestion data.
-The server will forward the aggregated data to the end-users smartphone.
+The Traffic Wizard system will consist of two main components; these components include a smartphone application and a server infrastructure.
+The smartphone application will be utilized by the end-user.
+The server infrastructure will process and aggregate traffic congestion data.
+The server will forward the aggregated congestion data to the end-user's smartphone.
+The smartphone application will display the received data to the end-user.